Early Childhood Programs

 3, 4, and 5-day options

 Mixed-age classrooms in early childhood give children the opportunity to interact with their peers.
 Older children provide a model for the younger ones in their more refined social, lingual, artistic, and operational skills, while the little ones help the older children to engage in deeper imaginative play.
 All children benefit from an atmosphere of family and learn mutual concern for one another’s well being.
-Children who attend our Afternoon Garden program will eat lunch with their teacher prior to beginning their afternoon.
+Children who attend our Afternoon Garden program will eat lunch after transitioning from morning class.

 The Susquehanna Waldorf School provides an after school program to accommodate parents.